irssi-import/contrib-w32installer/shared/README.txt

 	5) If you didn't opt for Perl support, skip to step 6.
 If you did opt for Perl support, and you want to distribute your compiled binary, you can copy/merge the contents of the /lib/perl5/5.10 folder from your Cygwin installation into the corresponding folder in your Irssi directory tree (irssi/lib/perl5/5.10).

-	6) Copy these things to your Irssi root directory:
+	6) Copy:

 		a.
-Batch files included in this package
+The .cmd and .vbs files included in this package to your irssi\bin directory
-		b. 'startup' file included in this package
+		b.
+The 'startup' file included in this package to your irssi root directory
 		c.
-The /usr/share/terminfo folder from your Cygwin installation
+The \usr\share\terminfo directory from your Cygwin installation to your Irssi root directory, so that the Irssi root directory contains its own usr\share\terminfo directory

-	Note that appropriate Cygwin DLLs and PuTTYcyg need to be copied to irssi/bin in order for Irssi to be distributable and to work with the batch files and command scripts included in this package.
+	Note that appropriate Cygwin DLLs and mintty need to be copied to irssi\bin in order for Irssi to be distributable.